 The annual articling fee may be pro-rated depending on date of registration - Fee Schedule

 Please enclose or mail separately official sealed transcripts for credential(s) and all transfer credits.
 Copies not accepted.
-Notify your school of our new mailing address: 100-2800 Bryn Maur Rd., Victoria V9B 3T7
+Notify your school of our new mailing address: 110-2800 Bryn Maur Rd, Victoria BC V9B 3T4.

-Ask for the comprehensive assessment, as required by the BC Institute of Agrologists
+Ask for the comprehensive assessment, as required by the BC Institute of Agrologists.
+At a minimum the Bachelor's degree must be evaluated if an applicant has multiple credentials.

 Applicants with extensive accummulative work experience (6 years +) in agrology after graduation* including 2 years within Canada (not including a masters or PhD program) may request a reduction (by a covering letter with reasons to back your request ) of the Articling term from two years to one year.
 ALSO include letter(s) of employment for verification.
 This request can only be done at time of application.
 Ultimately it is at the discretion of the credentials committee to grant this request.
 All articling program elements must still be completed.